Last updated: 30 July 2021

-There are two types of alert that you might get in NZ COVID Tracer if you have been exposed to COVID-19.
-There are also some notifications that are sent by your operating system that don’t indicate you have been exposed to COVID-19.
+There are two types of alert that you might get in NZ COVID Tracer if you have been exposed to COVID-19 – a location alert and a Bluetooth alert.
+You cannot turn these off.

 If you have scanned in somewhere that someone with COVID-19 has been at the same time, you will see a yellow alert on the app dashboard.